barnes/Gradebook/README.md

 Student entry cleaned up and functional with single line input.

 Adding classes manually working easily enough.
 Want to work on doing these route programatically soon.

+### 4/11/21
+Class route now takes in class ID and functions well.
+Need to programatically generate the menu for all classes in the DB.

+Going to work on tables and appearances next.